discokalle/musicle/README.md

 # Musicle

-(The website is not hosted anywhere as non-free features that were used for the back-end have expired.
-However, there is a [screencast](https://youtu.be/D5uOKUn5cbo) of the app which displays the key functionality.)
+(The website is not hosted anymore as non-free features that were used for the back-end have expired.
+However, there is a [screencast](https://youtu.be/zaHylm92xhY) of the app which covers the functionality.)

 This project was done as part of the course [TDDD27 Advanced Web Programming](https://www.ida.liu.se/~TDDD27/).